How do I get a

 What’s the difference between a full hookup, partial hookup and non-hookup/tent site?
 A full hookup site includes water, electricity and sewer.
 A partial hookup includes water and electricity (no sewer).
 A non-hookup site has access to water nearby.
 Cabins differ by location but some offer electricity, water and a restroom inside – all come with wooden bed frames and an option for climate control.

 How can I cancel my

 You may cancel your camping reservation online by locating the reservation in your online account and clicking the cancel button and following the screen prompts.
-If you paid for the reservation with a credit card within the last 45 days, your account will be credited less any reservation and cancellation fees, provided it is cancelled more than 72 hours prior to arrival and has not previously been changed or transferred.
-If you paid for your reservation with a credit card more than 45 days prior or if you paid with cash or check, you may cancel online but will need to contact Central Reservations to process your refund.
+Your account will be credited less any reservation and cancellation fees, provided it is cancelled more than 72 hours prior to the checkin time and has not previously been changed or transferred.
+If you paid with cash or check, you may cancel online but will need to contact Central Reservations to process your refund.
 For assistance, please call (858) 565-3600 or (877) 565-3600, Monday through Friday, between the hours of 8 a.m. and 5 p.m.
 If calling on a weekend or holiday, please leave a detailed message including reservation number and a contact phone number on our after hours message line to document the date/time of your request and a Central Reservations Representative will call you back during regular business hours to assist you.

 How can I change my